jdmonin/JSettlers2/README.txt

 To create the jsettlers database and its db user ('socuser') and security, execute the SQL db scripts located in src/bin/sql/ (included in jsettlers-2.x.xx-full.tar.gz): Change to that directory and follow the instructions here for your database type.
+Afterwards, see above for instructions on starting the JSettlers server and connecting to the database.

 If you downloaded the JAR and not the full tar.gz, you can get the SQL scripts from https://github.com/jdmonin/JSettlers2/tree/master/src/bin/sql .